ahmedhimel21/gamers-zone/README.md

-#Live web site link:
-This site was built using [GitHub Pages](https://ahmedhimel21.github.io/gamers-zone/).
+This site was built using [Live web site link:](https://ahmedhimel21.github.io/gamers-zone/).